spacerace/romfont/README.md

 I am really intersted in ROMs of old laptops with weird LCD-fonts and embedded devices (like POS systems, cash registers, money machines and other stuff).
 Also if you have localized graphic cards, that bring a local charset (ex. greek), I am happy to extract their' fonts.

+I already extracted more than 110 ROM-fonts.
+Most likely I am not updating this counter for every font, so check the font-bin and font-images folder, if there is something new relevant to you.

 # Already extracted fonts